gldog/anonymize_jira_users/README.md

 likely you ran into the bug.
 The Anonymizer logs a warning to the command line in that case.

-The anonymizer calls the API with following parameters:
+The anonymizer calls the API with following options:

 `/rest/api/2/user/search?username=.&includeInactive=true&includeActive=false&startAt=...`

-Unfortunately the REST API itself hasn't an exclude-parameter, so the amount of users will grow over time (the users anonymized so far still counts to the users the API delivers).
+Unfortunately the REST API itself hasn't an exclude-option, so the amount of users will grow over time (the users anonymized so far still counts to the users the API delivers).

 ## Validation error-messages in unexpected language